Your Stack Isn't Broken. Your Architecture Is.

 If you are a solo operator doing $250k–$2M a year, here is what your business actually looks like right now: you are the researcher, the strategist, and the tech lead.
 Simultaneously.
 Every day.

-• 60% of your time is manual firefighting, not production work
+60% of your time is spent on unbilled Shadow Work, not deep production.

-• 78% of your internal tools are zombies — running, but delivering nothing
+78% of your internal tools are zombies—running, incurring subscription bloat, but delivering no structural value.

 The Frankenstack